 Our aim in History is to provide students with an understanding of our past, to ensure they can access our world’s current affairs today.
-Pupils often come into year 7 with an understanding that History is in the past and simply about learning many facts; we often are challenged with the ‘what’s the point in History?’ argument.
+It is often pupils come into year 7 with an understanding that History is in the past and simply about learning many facts; we often are challenged with the ‘what’s the point in History?’ argument.
 This is addressed straight away in year 7, with a mainly skills-based unit of work, and equally so, to assess the nature of our pupils.
-Our purpose in History is for staff to help pupils to embrace the subject and love learning about the past through passionate staff towards the subject, excellent lesson resources, and extra-curricular opportunities that go beyond the constraints of the classroom walls.
+Our purpose in History in for staff to help pupils to embrace the subject and love learning about the past through passionate staff towards the subject, excellent lesson resources and extra-curricular opportunities that go beyond the constraints of the classroom walls.
 History has a positive identity with our pupils in Stanley High School.

 Pupils do find the amount of subject knowledge needed to be retained is profound.
 However, their love of the subject eliminates the difficulty in managing this, along with frequent knowledge retention techniques.
 This is due to ensuring wide-ranging content is covered which enables pupils to understand National and International events.
-From year 7-9, pupils study a vast range of Historical time periods, which touch upon each century, from 1066 to the present.
+From years 7-9, pupils study a vast range of Historical time periods, which touch upon each century, from 1066 to the present.
 The content of topics has been chosen to adhere to the National Curriculum for History.
 This allows the pupils at Stanley High School to have a broad and balanced curriculum, which encapsulates many cross-curricular links.

 For KS4, pupils tend to find they develop a real passion and love for the subject.
-It is often the case on Parent’s Evening; many Parents comment on the fact their child talks about the subject at home, which proves their enthusiasm for History in Stanley High School.
+It is often the case on Parent’s Evening; many Parents comment on the fact their child talks about the subject at home, which proves their enthusiasm for History at Stanley High School.
 Pupils follow the National Curriculum, which has been tailored to encompass a broad overview, so should a pupil not choose History as an option subject, our Curriculum has been designed to be so broad that pupils would have a wide understanding of historical knowledge to equip them well for their forthcoming lives as adults.

 History prides itself on having excellent quality resources, which in KS3, pupils develop essential KS4 skills, which have been embedded into all KS3 lessons and assessments.

-- Year 7 – 3 lessons a fortnight
+Year 7 – 3 lessons a fortnight

-- Year 8 – 3 lessons a fortnight
+Year 8 – 3 lessons a fortnight

-- Year 9 – 3 lessons a fortnight
+Year 9 – 3 lessons a fortnight

-- Year 10 – 5 lessons a fortnight
+Year 10 – 5 lessons a fortnight

-- Year 11 – 5 lessons a fortnight with revision after school for an hour every week.
+Year 11 – 5 lessons a fortnight with revision after school for an hour every week.

 In History lessons, we have a particular emphasis on British History, so our pupils know the British Values of democracy; the rule of law, individual liberty, mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
-This is embedded within lessons, to ensure pupils grow to become good citizens of our world, who have learned to look after humanity, by looking at past events and understanding the causes and consequences of particular parts of History.
+This is embedded within lessons, to ensure pupils grow to become good citizens of our world, who have learnt to look after humanity, by looking at past events and understanding the causes and consequences of particular parts of History.
 Often in History lessons, we have debates when pupils are asked to express their opinions on facts.

 As well as school trips and guest speakers, we also provide enrichment opportunities within our Schemes of Work.
-When an opportunity arises, staff embrace utilising the school environment to bring History alive for pupils (eg: using the yellow yard to demonstrate the logistics of the Battle of Hastings).
+When an opportunity arises, staff embrace utilising the school environment to bring History alive for pupils (e.g. using the yellow yard to demonstrate the logistics of the Battle of Hastings).
 This enables pupils to really engage with the subject and also helps with knowledge retention.

 KS3 has the core skills for History, at the heart of every lesson.
-These include; cause and consequence, chronology, change and continuity, diversity and significance.
+These include; cause and consequence, chronology, change and continuity, and diversity and significance.
 This is key to understanding and accessing the KS4 History specification, which also has key skills embedded into every lesson.
-The topics we cover, ensure students know how Britain has developed, but our units of work, help them to have both a national and international awareness of England and its relationships with countries around the world.
+The topics we cover, ensure students know how Britain has developed, but our units of work, help them to have both a national and international awareness of England and it’s relationships with countries around the world.